qaisjp/comm2-report/chapters/30-impl/0001-existing.md

 > "The page is fundamentally empty, but it includes a couple JS scripts.
 Once the browser downloads and parses those scripts, React will build up a picture of what the page should look like, and inject a bunch of DOM nodes to make it so.
 This is known as _client-side rendering_, since all the rendering happens on the client (the user's browser)." [@PerilsRehydration]

 The web application retrieves JSON data by making a web request to the same url as in `window.location` (the browser's current page).
 When visiting `https://www.npmjs.com/package/leftpad`, to make the backend return a JSON response instead of a page containing the application bundle, the frontend sets the `X-Spiferack` header with `1` as a value.
-This is not RESTful and is non-standard -- a more appropriate solution would be to set the `Accept` header to `application/json`.
+As denoted by the `X-` prefix, this header is non-standard.
+Additionally, the `X-Spiferack` header is not used in any open source software, so its meaning is only known to the Npm Registry developers.
+A semantically correct way to implement this feature would:

+- have the frontend set the `Accept` header of the request to `application/json`, and
+- have the web server read this header to determine whether it should respond with a JSON payload.

-Packages on npmjs.com were initially only globally scoped, making package names susceptible to conflicts.
+Packages on npmjs.com were initially only globally scoped, making packages susceptible to name conflicts.
 Npm version 2 introduces support for scopes, which "allows you to create a package with the same name as a package created by another user or Org without conflict". [@ScopesNpmDocumentation]

 ## Rust Package Registry (crates.io)

-crates.io is a progressive web application that uses the [Ember.js](https://emberjs.com/) web framework.
+The Rust Package Registry website is a single page application that uses the Ember.js web framework^[https://emberjs.com/ - "Ember.js is a productive, battle-tested JavaScript framework for building modern web applications" (emberjs.com)].
 All packages are globally scoped.

-The website uses its own RESTful public API which is available at https://crates.io/api.
+The website uses its own REST-compliant public API which is available at https://crates.io/api.

 Clicking on the "rustfm" package on the search results for "lastfm" triggers several API calls, listed in [@tbl:crates-publend].
-The user is presented with a "Loading..." indicator blocking the entire page whilst all this information is being fetched, despite the user not necessarily needing to know all this information.
+The user is presented with a "Loading..." indicator blocking the entire page when all this information is being fetched, despite the user not necessarily needing to know all this information.

 | Path | Description |
 |-----|-----------|